 accepting what Hegel offers as a solution, just as he accepts Marx’s

-critique of Hegel with fully accepting Marx’s sociological framework.
+critique of Hegel without fully accepting Marx’s sociological framework.

 According to Habermas, Hegel never really demonstrates subject-object